Our Learning Groups

 Balance and proportional reasoning

 In Libra, the focus shifts to relationships between quantities.
-Students explore ratios, fractions, and proportional thinking, developing an understanding of balance, equivalence, and comparison across different contexts.
+Students explore ratios, rates, percentages, all underpinned by the big idea of proportional thinking.
+This helps children develop an understanding of balance, proportion, and comparison across different contexts.

 Like the scales in perfect balance, Libra represents fairness, proportion, and equilibrium.